What is PegaProx?

 While this only covers a partial area, our colleague Florian Paul Azim Hoberg (gyptazy) impressively demonstrates here in his video “Proxmox Cluster Fully Automated: Cluster Creation, NetApp Storage & SDN Networking with Ansible” what full automation with Proxmox can look like.

-This is precisely where we stand by your side as a partner and gladly support you in the areas of automation, development, as well as with all questions regarding Proxmox and modern infrastructures.
-Do not hesitate to contact us – we would be happy to advise you!
+This is precisely where we stand by your side as your partner and are happy to support you in the areas of automation, development and all questions relating to Proxmox and modern infrastructures.
+Please do not hesitate to contact us – we will be happy to advise you!

 Automated Proxmox Subscription Handling with Ansible